-A writer in several genres, Geraldine Mills is the author of five collections of poetry, three collections of short stories and two children’s novels for middle-grade readers.
+A writer in several genres, Geraldine Mills is the author of six collections of poetry, three collections of short stories and two children’s novels for middle-grade readers.
 She has been awarded many prizes and bursaries including the Hennessy/Tribune Emerging Fiction Award and New Irish Writer Award, for her short story, ‘Lick of the Lizard’, three Arts Council Bursaries, a Covid Crisis Award and a Patrick and Katherine Kavanagh Fellowship for her poetry collection, An Urgency of Stars (Arlen House, 2010).
 She collaborated with American poet, Lisa C. Taylor on the joint collection: The Other Side of Longing (Arlen House, 2011) which was chosen as the Gerson Reading at the University of Connecticut, 2011.

 She has created new poetry with visual artists, Joan Hogan and Denise Hogan, on the exhibition ‘Triúr’ and with Galway director, choreographer and dancer on the dance-poetry performance ‘Between Language and Limb’.
 She has been awarded writing residencies in The Tyrone Guthrie Centre, Annaghmakerrig, Cill Rialaig Arts Centre, The Heinrich Böll Cottage, Achill Island, Ireland and Fundación Valparaiso, in Spain.